rubengeertsema/wishlist-meetup/README.md

 The frontend has been build with `Angular 4+` and has been started with the `angular-cli`.
 For unit testing `Karma` is used.
 For the e2e testing we use `Protractor` with `CucumberJs` and `chai` with `chai-as-promised`.

-For more information see the below links:
+For more information consult the links below:
 * https://angular.io/
 * https://cli.angular.io/
 * https://karma-runner.github.io/1.0/index.html